ajaycmput/SurrogateElecCoolSim/README.md

 This project develops a surrogate model to quickly predict thermal behavior in electronic circuits, streamlining the design process by reducing the time and cost associated with traditional simulations.

-## Goals

-- Create a fast and accurate surrogate model to emulate detailed thermal simulations of electronic circuits.
-- Automate the data collection and simulation processes for model training and validation.

-## System Design

-### Data Preparation

-- **Simulation Data**: Identify scenarios involving variations in power loads and ambient temperatures.
-- **Data Collection**: Develop a methodology to gather or generate comprehensive simulation data.

 ### Machine Learning Model